emberjs/rfcs/text/0000-outlet-focusing.md

 # Drawbacks

 - Changes the focus behavior for all users, not just screen reader users.
 - Setting focus has style and scrolling consequences.
+[This is addressable.](http://jsbin.com/faxazedaci/edit?js,output)
 - Dictates outlet markup (wrapping in `div`), reducing their flexibility.
 - Requires more rigidity on named `{{outlet}}`s to require at least one "main" outlet.
-- Makes available the relevant DOM inside of a Route, which could be abused by enterprising developers.

 # Alternatives